FasterSpeeding/Tanjun/docs/usage.md

 slash_command.set_str_autocomplete("opt2", opt2_autocomplete)
 ```

-To set the results for an autocomplete call
+To set the results for an autocomplete interaction call
 [AutocompleteContext.set_choices][tanjun.abc.AutocompleteContext.set_choices]:
 this takes the same arguments as [dict][] and up to 25 choices (where both name
 and value have a limit of up to 100 characters).